Gurpranked/Grad-CV-I_Final-Project/README.md

 - Benefit: "Automating this process can be applied to many issues including monitoring port activity levels and supply chain analysis."

 ## Task
-Binary object classification on ships within the San Fransico Port
+Binary object classification on ships within the San Francisco Port

 ## Approach